 ** A note regarding recognition of this program in the Australian education system: EIT is the owner of this program.
 The qualification is officially accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
 EIT delivers this program to students worldwide.

-With this qualification you will have acquired the essential foundation which underpins both this and other fields of engineering.
-But more critically you will have the opportunity to forge a career and become a technologist in industrial automation.
+With this qualification you will have acquired the essential knowledge which underpins both this and other fields of engineering.
+More importantly, you will have become an industrial automation technologist.

 Pathway to the Bachelor of Science (BSc)